ujwalsahu123/Stock-market-and-money-project/README.md

 in the end , there will be no human traders , since models are better and will always or mostly eat them . amd in the end all models compete with each other .

-think more on this idea .
+think more on this idea . and make it better .